HMRC VAT Investigations

 You can appeal any decision made by HMRC, but you will need to do this within 30 days.
 Seeking advice from an expert VAT consultant is recommended.

 The VAT People is available to offer expert guidance if you want to appeal the finding of a recent HMRC investigation.
 We will consider whether the action is justified, and whether the investigation has been started without HMRC having access to all the facts.
+Read more about VAT repayment claim time limits.

 Contact us by calling our helpline on 0161 477 6600 or fill out an online enquiry form and we will get back to you.